apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/HllppK14T13SP26.png" alt="HllppK14T13SP26.png" />

 The sketch fails when attempting to transition from sparse mode to normal HLL mode at about 3/4 K = 12288 uniques.
-The error dives to - 35% when a sketch of this size has an RSE of 0.8%.
+The error dives to - 35% when a sketch of this size should have an RSE of 0.8%.
 The sketch provides no warning to the user that this is happening!

 ### The Ultimate Measure of Merit: RSE * sqrt(size)
 As described earlier, *RSE<sub>HLL</sub> = F / &radic;k*.
 So if at every trial-point along the X-axis, if we multiply the measured RSE times the square-root of the serialized sketch size at that point, we will have a measure of merit of the error efficiency of the sketch given the number of bytes it consumes in space.
 For HLL-type sketches this should approach a constant, since once the sketch is in HLL mode the space it consumes is constant and the error will be a constant too.
-Hopefully, as the sketch grows through its warm-up phases the figure of merit will never be larger than its asymptotic value for large *n*.
+Ideally, as the sketch grows through its warm-up phases the figure of merit will never be larger than its asymptotic value for large *n*.

-This next plot computes this Measure of Merit for both the DataSketches HLL sketch and the HLL++ sketch.
+This next plot computes this Measure of Merit for both the DS=HLL sketch and the HLL++ sketch.
 The plot following is the same data with the Y-axis plotted on a log scale to reveal the detail at the low end.

 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/HllVsHllppMerit.png" alt="HllVsHllppMerit.png" />
 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/HllVsHllppLogMerit.png" alt="HllVsHllppLogMerit.png" />

 You will observe that the DS-HLL sketch is lower (i.e, better) than the HLL++ sketch except for the region that is roughly from 10% of *k* to about *3k/4*, where the the HLL++ sketch is better.
 This is because the designers of the HLL++ sketch chose to do compression of the sparse data array every time a new value is entered into the sketch, which needs to be decompressed when an estimate is requested.
 But as we will see when we discuss the speed performance of the sketch this choice comes with a very severe cost in speed.

 Above *3k/4*, the HLL++ sketch is not only considerably worse, but it fails the objective of always being less than the asymptotic value.

+## Speed